 Foreign affairs country information reports

-country profiles United Nations (useful for target market information in the marketing lan:
+Country profiles United Nations (useful for target market information in the marketing plan:

 Marketing/ business journals containing useful articles on international marketing